TYPO3-Documentation/t3docs-screenshots/README.rst

 3. Log into the TYPO3 backend
 4. Optionally activate the page tree of a TYPO3 distribution:

-   -  initialize the page tree of ``EXT:examples`` by de- and reactivating this extension - or -
+   -  initialize the page tree of ``EXT:examples`` by activating this extension - or -
-   -  initialize the page tree of ``EXT:introduction`` by de- and reactivating this extension - or -
+   -  initialize the page tree of ``EXT:introduction`` by activating this extension - or -
-   -  initialize the page tree of ``EXT:styleguide`` by clicking in the upper right corner "(?)" -> "Styleguide" -> "TCA / Records" -> "Create styleguide page tree with data".
+   -  initialize the page tree of ``EXT:styleguide`` by activating this extension and clicking in the upper right corner "(?)" -> "Styleguide" -> "TCA / Records" -> "Create styleguide page tree with data".

 Reinstallation